 *Electrical service in Rwanda is 220-240 Volts.
 Ensure any electrical appliance you bring is rated similarly or is dual-voltage (i.e., 120/240 V, 50/60 Hz) and that you bring the “European Style power adapters and converters necessary for your electronics.
 (Note: Many cell phones or camera battery chargers are dual voltage and do not need converters).

-Most anything is okay, within reason.
-Men and women should wear long pants and short- or long-sleeve plain shirts.
-Sleeveless shirts or shorts not recommend, except for the day at the Akagera Game Park.
-Dresses should be AT LEAST knee length.
+Men and women should wear long pants and short- or long-sleeve plain shirts while working with the students.
+Shorts are okay for exercise or at the Akagera game park.
 Please dress in a conservative and professional manner.
-Because of the climate, lightweight, breathable clothing is recommended.
+Rain gear is recommended.

-To make sure you don’t miss a detail as we plan this upcoming mission trip, sign up for our email list.
-Even your most basic know-how can provide a path to a refugee’s promising future.
+To make sure you don’t miss a detail as we plan this upcoming mission trip, sign up for our email list (don’t forget to fill out the app above).